komninoschatzipapas/psi/README.md

 ## Contributing

-Please join the [gitter chat](https://gitter.im/pascal-psi/community) if you are interested in contributing to this project.
+Please open a PR if you are interested in contributing to this project.